Stroke & Vascular Disorders

 • Intracerebral hemorrhage can occur after thrombolysis for acute myocardial infarction.

-• Development of stroke is 1 of the major reasons for mortality after coronary artery bypass operations.
+• Development of stroke is one of the major reasons for mortality after coronary artery bypass operations.

 • Acute myocardial infarction is also an important medical complication of ischemic stroke.

 • Aspirin, anticoagulants, and early coronary revascularization diminish the risk of ischemic stroke with acute myocardial infarction.

 Since the early 19th century, several authors have noted the occurrence of mural thrombi complicating acute myocardial infarction.
 Virchow postulated that three factors predispose patients to thrombosis: (1) injury of the vascular endothelial or endocardial surface, (2) circulatory stasis, and (3) a generalized hypercoagulant state (93).
 He reported occlusion of arteries in the brain by thrombi, which seemed to have originated in the heart, and named this phenomenon "embolism" (from the Greek word for “plug”).

 Gordinier suggested that the sudden arterial plugging of the vessels of the brain, viscera, or extremities indicates involvement of a branch of the left coronary, whereas signs of pulmonary infarct suggest involvement of the right coronary or its branches (31).
 Blumer was among the first to extensively discuss the importance of embolism as a complication of cardiac infarction.
 He stated that mural thrombi are common following cardiac infarction, and that fragments may detach and produce embolic phenomena (14).